1. Purpose

 5.1 Accessing support at South East Water

-South East Water has a specialist Customer Care team dedicated to supporting our customers experiencing family violence, vulnerability and hardship.
-Our trained team members work with customers to tailor the support options that best meet their unique circumstances.
+South East Water has a specialist Customer Care team dedicated to supporting customers experiencing domestic and family violence, vulnerability and hardship.
+Our trained employees work with customers to tailor support options that best meet their unique circumstances.

-We appreciate that when experiencing family violence, having to retell your story can be difficult and cause trauma.
-The complexity of family violence situations also means that it may not always be safe to disclose this information.
+We appreciate that when experiencing domestic and family violence, having to retell your story can be difficult and traumatic.
+The complexity of domestic and family violence situations also means that it may not always be safe to disclose this information.

 Direct line – Customer Care

-In respect of these challenges, customers experiencing family violence can contact our Customer Care team directly on 03 9552 3540
+In respect of these challenges,customers experiencing domestic and family violence can contact our Customer Care team directly on 03 9552 3540

 Case Manager

-Where possible a Case Manager from our Customer Care team will be assigned to your account, meaning that wherever possible you will speak with the same team member who understands your situation. and so you don't have to re-tell your story.
+Where possible, a Case Manager from our Customer Care team will be assigned to your account, meaning that wherever possible you will speak with the same employee who understands your situation and so you don’t have to re-tell your story.

 5.2 Protecting your privacy, safety and confidentiality

-We understand that customers experiencing family violence are entrusting South East Water with sensitive information and expect that all steps will be taken to protect your privacy, safety and confidentiality.
+We understand that customers experiencing domestic and family violence are entrusting South East Water with sensitive information and expect that all steps will be taken to protect your privacy, safety and confidentiality.

 We acknowledge the importance of customers having confidence that information they share with South East Water about their situation is not disclosed to perpetrators.